Navigating the Platform

 The palette is organised into sections:

-- More - deeper routes including Workers, Opportunities, Market Intelligence, Profile, Notifications
+- More - deeper routes including Workers, Opportunities, Scheduling, Estimating, Finance, Templates, Profile, Notifications

 - Connect a System - quick links to connect an integration you haven’t set up yet